kg-construct/rml-core/FNML/ontology.md

 ### fnml:FunctionTriplesMap

-<dfn>fnml:FunctionTriplesMap</dfn> is a subclass of [rr:TripleMap](http://www.w3.org/ns/r2rml#TriplesMap),
+<dfn>fnml:FunctionTriplesMap</dfn> is a subclass of [rr:TripleMap](http://www.w3.org/ns/r2rml#TriplesMap).
-to denote that this [triples map](https://rml.io/specs/rml/#term-map) is also a [=function triples map=].
-The [=function triples map=] should be an [[RML]] conforming triples map that generates an [=execution=] description.
+The [=function triples map=] should be an [[RML]] conforming [triples map](https://rml.io/specs/rml/#triples-map) that generates an [=execution=] description.

 #### Logical source

 When this triples map **does not specify a logical source**, the logical source of the 'parent' triples map is used.
-When the triples map _does_ define a logical source (different from the logical source of the knowledge graph generating triples map), then each result of each iteration of the function execution triples map should be used by the knowledge graph generating triples map
+When the triples map _does_ define a logical source (different from the logical source of the RDF dataset generating triples map), then each result of each iteration of the function execution triples map should be used by the RDF dataset generating triples map
 (i.e., a full join).
 For an example on joining values across data sources, without join conditions, see test case [RMLFNOTC009](https://github.com/RMLio/rml-fno-test-cases/tree/master/RMLFNOTC0009-CSV).